rjbernaldo/blockchain-developer-bootcamp-final-project/README.md

 # Yet Another Auto Compounder
 (Consensys Bootcamp Capstone Project)

+## Goal & Preface
+While very far from original, the main purpose of this project is to help myself get acquainted with the inner workings of auto compounding vaults by building one from scratch.

 ## Background
 Liquidity mining has proven to be an effective way to incentivize users to provide liquidity for a protocol's native token.